United States Academic Decathlon: Events

 Like an athletic decathlon, the Academic Decathlon has ten events: art, economics, essay, interview, language and literature, math, music, science, social science, and speech.
-Prior to 2013, the Super Quiz replaced one of the seven objective events each year; from 2003–2012, it alternated between replacing science and social science.
+Prior to 2013, the Super Quiz replaced one of the seven objective events each year; from 2003 to 2012, it alternated between replacing science and social science.
 USAD releases the topics and theme of the following year's competition in early March, giving students time to prepare for a competition season that runs from November to April.
 The curriculum is developed by a ten-member panel of former USAD coaches known as the USAD Curriculum Advisory Group.
 The group contracts with "curriculum developers", who must have at least a bachelor's degree in their respective subject, to create the subject area outlines, Resource Guides, and Notebook Dividers.
 The Super Quiz Resource Guide was formed mostly from articles from peer reviewed journals, but also includes non-peer reviewed articles, which are looked over by a panel of five reviewers and then checked for accuracy by another reviewer.
 Use of this format was continued for the Science packet in the 2012–2013 season.

-The events are split up into two groups: the seven objective tests (art, economics, language and literature, math, music, science and social science) the three subjective events (essay, interview and speech).
-In addition, there is a SuperQuiz relay event.
+The events are split up into two groups: the seven objective tests (art, economics, language and literature, math, music, science and social science) and the three subjective events (essay (which most often pertains to the annual theme), interview, and speech).
+In addition, there is a Super Quiz relay event.
 The former seven are given as half-hour multiple choice tests, whereas the latter three are graded by judges.
 The multiple choice exams consist of 50 questions each, with the exception of math, which has 35 questions.
-Beginning in the 2012–2013 season, the SuperQuiz written test was dropped and the oral relay was changed to include questions from six of the objective subjects: art, economics, language and literature, music, science, and social science.
+Beginning in the 2012–2013 season, the Super Quiz written test was dropped and the oral relay was changed to include questions from six of the objective subjects: art, economics, language and literature, music, science, and social science.

 Objective events

 In general, the objective events follow a set organizational outline from year to year.
 Language and literature focuses on a single novel or a set of plays in addition to multiple short literary selections which tend to be poems or excerpts from short stories.
 The art and music sections include several selections with which students must familiarize themselves in addition to historical information.
 Economics remains fairly static; 85% of the material focuses on a standard course of macroeconomics and microeconomics and the remaining 15% focuses on the year's topic.
-For example, in 2005 the themed material covered the economics of ancient Egypt and Rome.
+For example, in 2005, the themed material covered the economics of ancient Egypt and Rome.
 Science and social science reflect the season's theme.
 Unlike the other events, there is no basic information that carries over.
 The math curriculum has varied as well, occasionally dropping and adding new subjects or shifting the weight of particular subjects.